• Skip to main content

 You raise money through a platform, usually on the internet, with many thousands of funders taking tiny stakes in your business or project.

-The funding you receive could be in the form of equity or debt or rewards based.
+The funding you receive could be in the form of equity, debt, or rewards-based.

 The innovation foundation, Nesta, wrote a great piece on how to find the right crowdfunding platform for your cause.

-The advantage here is that you’re likely to raise money for your start-up or project if it’s interesting enough.
+The advantage here is that you’ll likely raise money for your start-up or project if it’s interesting enough.
 It is also a quick way of knowing if you should abandon a side hustle idea.

-The disadvantage with crowdfunding is the administrative burden linked to dealing with multiple equity ownership.
+The disadvantage of crowdfunding is the administrative burden of dealing with multiple equity ownership.

 5. Internet or Cloud Funding

-The internet has opened up funding opportunities that allow you to pitch your idea to investors across the world.
+The internet has opened up funding opportunities that allow you to pitch your idea to investors worldwide.

 When this works out well, there are usually multiple investors who pool funds to back an idea.

-This source of funding does have its restrictions on how such fund providers can operate.
+This funding source does restrict how much fund providers can operate.

 6. Angel Investor

-The angel investor is a wealthy and sophisticated individual, looking to invest in multiple start-ups.
-These are the sort of individuals you see on Dragon’s Den.
+The angel investor is a wealthy and sophisticated individual looking to invest in multiple start-ups.
+These are the sort of individuals you see in Dragon’s Den.

 They usually would have made money in some capacity in their business lives, and bring money as well as experience and connections.

-However, these individuals also want significant equity stakes in businesses they back as it has to be worthwhile to them to invest their money.
+However, these individuals also want significant equity stakes in businesses they back, as it has to be worthwhile for them to invest their money.

 Angels will have a team of lawyers, accountants and the like who they’d use for each deal.
 Essentially, they come very savvily, and so you’d need to know what you’re doing.